 When a fault is detected, there are many ways in which a system can react.
 The quickest and most noticeable way is to fail hard, also known as fail fast or fail stop.
 The reaction to a detected fault is to immediately halt the system.
 Alternatively, the reaction to a detected fault could be to fail soft.
 The system would keep working with the faults present, but the performance of the system would be degraded.
 Systems used in a high availability environment such as telephone switching centers, e-commerce, or other "always available" applications would likely use a fail soft approach.
 What is actually done in a fail soft approach can vary depending on whether the system is used for safety-critical or security critical purposes.
 For fail-safe systems, such as flight controllers, traffic signals, or medical monitoring systems, there would be no effort to meet normal operational requirements, but rather to limit the damage or danger caused by the fault.
 A system that fails securely, such as cryptologic systems, would maintain maximum security when a fault is detected, possibly through a denial of service.

-For termination issues associated with multiple threads, multiple processors or interrupts also see 8.4 Concurrency – Directed termination [CGT] and 8.6 Concurrency – Premature Termination [CGS].
+For termination issues associated with multiple threads, multiple processors or interrupts also see and .
 Situations that cause an application to terminate unexpectedly or that cause an application to not terminate because of other vulnerabilities are covered in those vulnerabilities.

 6.39.4 Applicable language characteristics